-In this blog, I describe how to move a hive of bees on your own.
+In this article, I describe how to move a hive of bees on your own.

 I begin by going to my apiary just after sunrise when all of the bees are still in the hive.
 Alternatively, you could carry out this job after sunset.